-Everything we thought we knew was a LIE.
+Everything we knew was a lie.

 It's a little known fact that face masks can solve any of life's problems.
 Bad day at work?
 Face mask.
 Overplucked your eyebrows?
 Face mask.
 Rent is due next week and you have less than five euro in your bank account?
 Face mask.
 Accidentally swiped left to a super hot guy with a dog on Tinder?
 Face mask.